unnivm/gostress/README.md

 - Transport-level problems such as timeouts or connection failures are counted separately.
 - Duration values in the saved report are written in human-readable Go duration format such as `125ms` or `10.2s`.

-If you find this tool worthy, please give a rating or support
+⭐ If you find GoStress useful, please consider giving it a star!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I4Y721V3M6)